Travel guide

 Is 3 days enough for Cairo?

-Do I need to book pyramid visits?
+Do I need to book pyramid visits in advance?

 Is Cairo walkable?